Skip to content

 What kind of flexibility do you need for your clients, contractors, and coworkers?

-We try our best to only take meetings on Thursdays (and sometimes Fridays).
-Here’s the thing though: Thursday might not work for one of our clients.
-We’re not going to turn away that client or refuse to work with her because Thursdays don’t work.
+We try our best to only take meetings Tuesday through Thursday so that we can focus on deep work Monday and Friday.
+Here’s the thing though: That might not work for one of our clients.
+We’re not going to turn away that client or refuse to work with her because Tuesday through Thursday don’t work (although 99% of the time it does work out—we’ve found that most people don’t want to meet on Friday anyways).

 While the rhythm of Krista’s day is similar to mine, our routines do vary.
 I have to account for that in my schedule.
 Just because content planning works well for me at a certain time, doesn’t mean it works for her.